Featured image of post Day 2 - Reality Check, A Simple Engine

 Sponza GLTF Sponza GLTF, loads in ~5 seconds

-Sponza GLB Sponza GLB, loads in ~3 seconds and uses less memory than the GLTF version
+Sponza GLB Sponza GLB, loads in ~3 seconds

 In the next post, I will start working on the voxel engine itself, so stay tuned!